 1910: Morgan T, explained that the genes are located on the chromosomes.
 Also, they experimented on Drosophila Melanogaster and determined the nature of sex-linked traits.

-1923: Griffith F, experimented on bacteria and postulated that the DNA is the genetic material.
+1923: Griffith F, experimented on bacteria and postulated that DNA is the genetic material.

-1953: Watson and Crick identified the structure of DNA.
+1953: Watson and Crick given the structure of DNA.

 Read more on DNA: DNA story: The structure and function of DNA.